Brownfield is the most likely option

 - Self-build mortgage

 While self-build mortgages sound like they’re perfect for the job, they’re not always the best options.
-As always, the best way to work out budget and financing is to talk to a specialist broker, you’ll be able to properly assess your needs and help you explore the market.
+As always, the best way to work out budget and financing is to talk to a specialist broker who will be able to properly assess your needs and help you explore the market.

 Luckily, with Resi Finance you can get the best of both worlds - expertise in new builds AND finance.
 Book a FREE consultation here.